Explore this course:

 Optional modules - two from:

-This module explores how gender, age, race, class and other identities are being reimagined in what various commentators have called a `social media age.
-It provides students with an understanding of social media platforms roles in peoples identity negotiations, examining users social media identities in different global contexts, and paying close attention to the intersections between different identities.
-It reviews debates about identity formations from the earliest digital media moments and considers contemporary concerns, such as: anonymity and agency; selfies and sexting; censorship, resistance and collective identities; social media fandoms; masculinity and gaming.20 credits
+This module explores how gender, age, race, class and other identities are being reimagined in what various commentators have called a 'social media age'.
+It provides students with an in-depth understanding of social media platforms, roles in people's identity negotiations, examining users' social media identities in different global contexts, and paying close attention to the intersections between different identities.
+It reviews debates about self and identity formations from the earliest digital media moments and considers contemporary concerns, such as: anonymity and agency; selfies and influencers; online censorship, resistance and collective identities; social media fandoms; disconnection and digital detox15 credits

 - Contemporary Challenges: Refugees and Asylum